 A psi may then roll on table A to determine his or her initial Resources rank of a psi-active character.
 Psis generally begin play with a Popularity score of zero.
 Add up his or her Health and Karma totals as normal, along with Negative and Mental Health scores.
 Psis do not have access to hyperexhaustive or hyperkinetic ability ranks.

 Table 1: Rank Generation

 |Table A||Table B||Table C||Table D||Table E||Table F||Table G||Table H||Table I||Rank

-Once your rolls are complete, you may gamble on any two ability scores of your choice, potentially shoring up any areas in your psi-active character you feel need some help.
+Once these rolls are complete, you may gamble on any two ability scores of your choice, potentially shoring up any areas in your psi-active character you feel need some help.
 Keep in mind that once you are done, all your ability scores save for Reason and Psyche must remain within normal human maximums; while your character deals in inexplicable matters of the mind, they are still human for the most part.

 If your other ability score(s) exceed normal human levels, simply drop them back down that point when you're done.